|Prediction is very difficult, especially about the future. Niels Bohr|

 which in short aims at predicting stock markets trends based on price movements of sector indices.

-Following the same principle as for predictions based on technical analysis Premium markets aims to forecast the next trend of a share using historical data of these sectors indices and other major indicators.
+Following the same principle as for predictions based on technical analysis Premium Markets aims at forecasting the next trend of a share using historical data of these sectors indices and other major indicators.

-Again the historical data are injected into the neural network (neuroph) in a training phase.
+Again the historical data are injected into the neural network (neuroph) during a training phase.

-The latest data are then used to forecast the near future of the stock of your choice.
+The latest data are then used to forecast the near future of a random stock of your choice.

 Here again, the aim is not to find the price value but more to predict the price trend.